fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### timerangeAll
 Time range for all graphs feature.
 Defaults to `Previous week`

-### enableLink
-Enable or disable the graphs as a link to the Grafana Server.

 ### datasource
 The datasource that Grafana server uses.
 Can be InfluxDB, Graphite.